 3. Use employee referrals

-As the saying goes, 'good people know good people', so why not ask your current employees to make referrals?
-There is good evidence to suggest that referrals tend to make good hires, so building some sort of reward programme for employees to benefit when they have suggested a hire could provide a good source.
+As the saying goes, 'good people know good people, so why not ask your current employees to make referrals?
+There is good evidence to suggest that referrals tend to make good hires, so building some sort of reward program for employees to benefit when they have suggested a hire could provide a good source.

 4. Build a sourcing pipeline